Understanding the Dark Web ID compromise detection engine upgrade

 The new engine offers two significant advantages:

-Expanded coverage: The engine has access to a significantly larger number of dark web sources, including private forums, illicit marketplaces, and newly discovered data dumps.
+• Expanded coverage: Access to a significantly larger number of dark web sources, including private forums, illicit marketplaces, and newly discovered data dumps.

-Increased monitoring frequency: Its enhanced capacity enables more frequent and timely queries, allowing for faster detection of compromises as they appear on the dark web.
+• Increased monitoring frequency: Enhanced capacity enables more frequent and timely queries, allowing for faster detection of compromises as they appear on the dark web.

 Important considerations during the transition